accel-brain/accel-brain-code/Subliminal-Perception/README.md

 # Subliminal perception

+- JavaScript tool for experimentation of subliminal perception.

 ## Description
 - This is a demo code for my case study in the context of my website.